How to use c4

 INSTANCE | Instance type for the node |

-EXTERNAL_IP | External IP address |
+EXTERNAL_IP | IP address of the node in the public network |

-INTERNAL_IP | Internal IP address |
+INTERNAL_IP | IP address of the node in the private network |

 STAGE | The current deployment stage of the node, see Deployment stage |